Charsadda: History

 Charsadda is contiguous to the town of Prang; and these two places were identified by Alexander Cunningham with the ancient Pushkalāvati, capital of the region at the time of Alexander's invasion, and transliterated as Peukelaus or Peukelaotis by the Greek historians.
 Its chieftain (Astes), according to Arrian, was killed in defence of one of his strongholds after a prolonged siege by Hephaistion.
 Ptolemy fixes its site upon the eastern bank of the Suastene or Swat.
-The region was later conquered by Chandragupt Maurya The Great from the Macedonian satraps.
+The region was later conquered by Chandragupt Maurya from the Macedonian satraps.
 The present town of Charsadda is of more recent origin.

 Demographics

 Population

-According to 2023 census, Charsadda had a population of 120,170.
+According to the 2023 census, Charsadda had a population of 120,170.